Skiawm91/Hacknet-For-CMD-Cpp/README.md

 cd Hacknet-For-CMD-Cpp
 ```
 2. Run `build_win.bat` for Windows
-   (`build_mac.command` for macOS)
+2. Run `build_mac.command` for macOS
-3. If Done, Press Enter key
+4. If Done, Press Enter key
-4. If has no any errors, should it run
+5. If has no any errors, should it run
 ## Thanks
 * [Skiawm91](https://github.com/Skiawm91)
 * [AhQiang](https://github.com/Hoyiqiang)